What is a Modal Auxiliary Verb?

 Click the play arrow above to listen.

-Modal auxiliary verbs are helping verbs that are used to express feelings, attitudes, or opinions.
+that are used to express feelings, attitudes, or opinions.
 Using modals, a speaker or writer can express that something is necessary or possible, strong or weak preferences, or they can use modals to give advice or permission.
 In addition, a speaker or writer can express varying degrees of certainty

 about an event or activity with modal verbs.